Muda413/SDCND_FindingLanes/README.md

 * Since using the normal rectangular slope to construct the lines may result to an infinity slope, I applied the Hough transform algorithm to obtain the slope.
 Subsequently, the line segments obtained were used by draw_all_lane_lines to extrapolate the full right and left lane lines.
 Some of the intuition behind the draw_all_lane_lines function were:

-` > Obtaining the gradient after the hough transform was applied` ` > Picking gradients that falls between -0.4 and 0.4, thereby reducing the non-unity slope threshold allowed` ` > Determining the uniform slope and intercept of the new lines leading to extrapolation of the full left and right lane lines`
+` > Obtaining the gradient after the hough transform was applied` <br />
+` > Picking gradients that falls between -0.4 and 0.4, thereby reducing the non-unity slope threshold allowed` <br />
+` > Determining the uniform slope and intercept of the new lines leading to extrapolation of the full left and right lane lines` <br />

 * Gradient estimated from Hough transform